tesfatsion2004/SW-Design-and-Arch/README.md

 # SW-Design-and-Arch
-This repo is a collection of my data science notes, codes and snippets.
+This repo is a collection of my software design and architecture development notes, codes and snippets.